 The treatment sector in New Zealand widely uses:

-- concerning sexual behaviour when referring to mokopuna aged 10 and under
+- concerning sexual behaviour when referring to tamariki aged 10 and under

 - harmful sexual behaviour when referring to tamariki and rangatahi aged over 10 years.